2.3. Docker Installation¶

 EDUMFA_PAGE_TITLE: custom page title (optional)

 You can also add a “_FILE” suffix to each variable name and pass a path to read the value from a file instead.
-For example instead of passing SECRET_KEY:
+This is helpful if used with a secret manager such as Docker Secrets, and is also considered best practice for sensitive data.

 SECRET_KEY_FILE: /etc/edumfa/secret_key.txt